Teens write, organize, edit, and direct their stories—the entire rehearsal process.

 Sign Up!

-I hold a BFA in Theatre Arts from NYU and a Masters in Education from San Francisco State University.
-I have taught children and adults throughout the world, including Spain, Chile, South Africa, Bosnia, and Herzegovina.
+Is the Executive Director and founder of Rogue Pack.
+She holds a BFA in Theatre from NYU and a Masters in Education from San Francisco State.
+Ann has taught children and adults throughout the world, including Spain, Chile, South Africa, Bosnia, and Herzegovina.
+She has taught storytelling workshops and performances for underserved populations in the Portland Metro area since 2009.
+She served on the board of Soroptimist International and Echo Theater.
+Currently she sits on the board of the SMBA.

 Sign Up!